g-jgreen/documentation/content/usage/waylay_engine_programming.md

 # Task control
- Let’s take closer look into one task:
+ Let’s take a closer look into one task:

  ![task](usage/programming_guide/task_1.png)

 As mentioned earlier, whether a particular sensor’s function will execute depends only on the node or task settings.
 We can decide to run each sensor separately, with polling, or to execute sensor based on the task clock (cron/polling/…), or by getting sensor triggered on the outcome of another sensor, or trigger the sensor execution when stream data arrives.
 We can even mix these conditions together.

 # Task Context
 Once the sensor executes, both state and raw data is passed into the task context.
 That context is accessible to all sensors and actuators at any time.
-In the picture below, with red box we show the node’s context when it becomes available in the task context, while with a yellow arrow, we represent the state for any given sensor (how long it stays in a given state depends on the eviction and the next sensor invocation).
+In the picture below, with the red box we show the node’s context when it becomes available in the task context, while with a yellow arrow, we represent the state for any given sensor (how long it stays in a given state depends on the eviction and the next sensor invocation).

  ![task](usage/programming_guide/task_2.png)

- For instance, here we can see that node 5, just before execution had already a possibility to access the context of other 4 nodes (their states and raw data).
-From this is obvious, that by just chaining sensors to each other, without any gate, we can easily implement any flow-based rule.
+ For instance, here we can see that node 5, just before execution, already had a possibility to access the context of other 4 nodes (their states and raw data).
+From this it is quite obvious that just by chaining sensors to each other, without any gate, we can easily implement any flow-based rule.

 # Inference
-Once the sensor execution was successful, few things happen: state is propagated thought the network using inference algorithm; every node or gate that has attached actuators will evaluate whether the actuator needs to fire; finally, the result of the sensor execution is stored in the task context (red boxes).
+Once the sensor execution was successful, a few things happen: state is propagated through the network using inference algorithm; every node or gate that has attached actuators will evaluate whether the actuator needs to fire; and finally, the result of the sensor execution is stored in the task context (red boxes).
 The task context is always available to all sensor functions.

 In the picture below, we show the node states in colour only if they are set with probability 1.

-We will show two examples, where the same sensors are first attached to AND gate, and second example, where the same sensors are attached to OR gate.
-Observations (labelled by red and green boxes on top) will be the same in both cases.
-Yellow icon, just below the boxes shows when the inference happens (right after any node observation).
-We also assume that there is an actuator attached to gate with condition TRUE, which is represented by a small yellow arrow on the gate graph.
+We will show two examples, where the same sensors are first attached to the AND gate, and then in the second example, where the same sensors are attached to the OR gate.
+Observations (labeled by red and green boxes on top) will be the same in both cases.
+The yellow icon just below the boxes shows when the inference happens (right after any node observation).
+We also assume that there is an actuator attached to the gate with condition TRUE, which is represented by a small yellow arrow on the gate graph.
  ![and_actuator](usage/programming_guide/AND_actuator.png)

 In this short video, we show the example where both observations become TRUE, triggering the actuation on the AND gate:

 ![inference](usage/programming_guide/and_movie1.gif)

 Let's see some other possible scenarios:

  ![inference](usage/programming_guide/inference_1.png)

-Depending on the eviction policy, state of the sensor might remain the same till the next observation, or simply node can reset to priors (white arrow), after the eviction time is reached.
+Depending on the eviction policy, the state of the sensor might remain the same till the next observation, or the node can simply reset to priors (white arrow), after the eviction time is reached.

 In the first example above, node1 and node2 have the same eviction policy, which makes the gate to be fully observed only as long as both nodes are fully observed too (see section on CPT table).
 In the second example, states stayed observed till the next observation (sensor function) is executed.

 In the third example, resetObservations flag was set true, which would make the node automatically reset to priors just before the execution of the attached sensor function.

-Using the same example, but now with OR gate we can see how would rule evolve in time.
+Using the same example as above, onlyt now with the OR gate, we can see how would the rule evolve in time.

-The same example as above, but this time with OR gate:

  ![or_actuator](usage/programming_guide/OR_actuator.png)

  ![inference](usage/programming_guide/inference_2.png)

-If you look at the last example, you can notice that the actuation happened twice, when the first sensor returned TRUE state, and when the second one returned TRUE state, since the inference happens any time there is a new observation in the network, and in both cases, the OR gate resulted in TRUE state.
-Should such things be avoided, designer can either choose to actuate on the state change (only when first time the gate becomes TRUE), or by limiting how often actuation happens, using [triggering policy](usage/tasks-and-templates).
+Looking at the last example, you can notice that the actuation happened twice, when the first sensor returned the TRUE state, and then when the second one returned the TRUE state, since the inference happens any time there is a new observation in the network, and in both cases, the OR gate resulted in TRUE state.
+Should such things be avoided, the designer can either choose to actuate on the state change (only when first time the gate becomes TRUE), or by limiting how often actuation happens, using [triggering policy](usage/tasks-and-templates).

 ![inference](usage/programming_guide/or_movie1.gif)